 - Subprime Revisited: How Reverse Mortgage Lenders Put Older Homeowners' Equity at Risk Report (Oct.
 2009)

 NCLC's National Elder Rights Training Project provides trainings nationwide on a broad range of topics.
-The Project is part of the Administration on Aging's National Legal Resource Center which provides technical support, case consultation and training to the nation's aging services network.
+The Project is part of the Administration on Community Living's National Legal Resource Center.
+The NLRC provides technical support, case consultation and training to the nation's aging services network.